Coach Website Without Coding

 Mistakes to avoid

-If frequent updates are your bottleneck, continue with: How to update your website without a developer.
+If frequent updates are the main bottleneck, continue with How to update your website without a developer.

 Final thought